 The bill H. 3131 aims to amend the South Carolina Code of Laws by adding a new section, 23-1-235, which prohibits law enforcement agencies from purchasing cell-site simulator technology or devices.
 Furthermore, it mandates that any law enforcement agency currently using such technology must discontinue its use and discard the devices.
-The bill also provides a definition for "cell-site simulator technology," detailing the various operations these devices can perform, including tracking communications devices, intercepting communications, and simulating cell towers.
+The bill also provides a detailed definition of "cell-site simulator technology," which includes various operations such as identifying or tracking communications devices, intercepting communications, and simulating cell towers to gather information from nearby devices.

 Latest Version: 23-1-235